I’ve been dreading this. Will the Zarbi push Sue over the edge? Will this be the final end? And will Bill Strutton be named in my decree nisi?

 Sue: So why does it look like shit?

-Me: Because they smeared a tub of vaseline all over the camera lens.
+Me: Because they smeared a tub of Vaseline over the camera lens.

 Me: Fraid not.
-In fact, there’s a rumour about the DVD being delayed because they accidentally removed the blur when they tarted it up.
+In fact, there’s a rumour that the DVD was delayed because they accidentally removed the blur when they tarted it up.
 But whichever way you look at it, whatever they did to the lens, they did it on purpose.
 It’s supposed to reflect the alien atmosphere on the planet.

 Sue: Is that why the Doctor and Ian are wearing Space Anoraks?
-Actually, in all seriousness, it’s good thing that walking around on an alien moon is shown to be a bit tricky.
-I like the strange echo on their voices as well; it’s very unsettling.
+Actually, in all seriousness, it’s good thing walking around on an alien moon is shown to be a bit tricky.
+I like the strange echo on their voices as well – it’s very unsettling.

-Sue is also impressed by the pool of acid that eats Ian’s old school tie and she’s throughly engaged by the overall weirdness on display, despite her uncontrollable urge to squint at everything.
+She’s also impressed by the pool of acid that destroys Ian’s old school tie, and she seems to be engaging with the weirdness that’s on display, despite her uncontrollable urge to squint at everything.

 Sue: Argh!
 What is that terrible noise?